$590.00 – $2,700.00

-The innovative ferret restrainer has become a necessity in the field of experimental research due to the growing interest in ferrets as the laboratory animal.
+The innovative ferret restrainer has become a necessity in the field of experimental research due to the growing interest in ferrets as laboratory animals.
 The ferret, domesticated for more than a thousand years, was traditionally used for tracking animals that lived in burrows.
-Today, the ferret is an essential laboratory animal used in biomedical studies as a model for countless imperative human clinical syndromes and diseases, for instance, Reye syndrome, Helicobacter gastritis, and antiemetic drug screening.
+Today, the ferret is an essential laboratory animal used in biomedical studies as a model for countless imperative human clinical syndromes and diseases, for instance, the Reye syndrome, Helicobacter gastritis, and antiemetic drug screening.

-For experiments that entail repetitive venipuncture or extended intravenous infusion or sampling methods, the ferret can serve effectively as a substitute non-rodent animal model.
+For experiments that entail repetitive venipuncture or extended intravenous infusion, or sampling methods, the ferret can serve effectively as a substitute non-rodent animal model.
 The ferret restrainer serves as a reliable tool designed to facilitate the handling of ferrets in the research laboratory.

 Restraint devices developed for long-term and short-term animal studies should meet the standard protocols for comfort and stress while also meeting the functional requirements of the researcher in terms of productivity and control of the animal.
 For the ferret specifically, a restraint device needs to be reliable enough to endure repetitive cleanings, and its design must protect the animal and the handler from any injuries that may transpire with repeated use.
 The device must also guarantee restraint and prevent escape.

 Owing to the marked sexual dimorphism of the ferrets, the diverse ages of the animals used in research investigations as well as the species’ seasonal bodily transformations, developing a single-sized restraint device was deemed impractical.
 As a result, four different sizes of restraint devices emerged.